salumsalehe931-tech/basic---calculator/README.md

 # basic---calculator
-this is a simple python calculator that performs addition 10+5=15
+This is a simple python calculator that performs addition 10+5=15